BildermanKawasaki/Baby-Panda/README.md

 # 🐼 Baby-Panda
 ## Introduction
-Baby Panda is a core-XY printer with moving conveyor build plate to enable continuous printing.
-It borrows a lot of it's motion system from the Voron 2.4, and was designed to repurpose as many parts as possible from a pair of Ender 3 Pro/V2 printers.
+Baby Panda is a core-XY printer with conveyor build plate to enable continuous printing.
+The motion system is borrowed from the [Voron 2.4](https://vorondesign.com/voron2.4).
+The design is intended to repurpose as many parts as possible from a pair of Ender 3s.

 ## Building Baby Panda
 There are currently no build instructions specific to Baby Panda, so but the [Voron 2.4r2 assembly manual](https://github.com/VoronDesign/Voron-2/raw/Voron2.4/Manual/Assembly_Manual_2.4r2.pdf) can be used for the most part, along with the following reasources for the Baby Panda-specific parts: